Dragons’ Den. A room where five multi-millionaires are willing to invest their own cash into the companies of courageous entrepreneurs.

 Then after a few hours of rehearsing their pitch again and again.
 They get the call to enter the den.

 The first time the producer turned the camera on for their practice pitch Will recalls ‘they screwed up miserably.
 So they did another one, which was even worse!’

 Once their practice was over they went back to the lift, and the doors closed whilst the dragons took their chairs.

-Well rehearsed, Henry and Will gave a confident and clear pitch
+Well rehearsed, Henry and Will gave it their all!

 Explaining that Look After My Bills aims to find the best gas and electricity deals, and switches people automatically when their deals run out.
 The Dragons were attentive and you could tell they were excited.